 Si=Ci-Cσ (9)

 where C is the average value of degree centrality of the network and σ is the standard deviation of the degree centrality values.
 To test the effect of central cheaters species on trait evolution, we set all species with Si>1 as exclusive cheaters.
-Thus, we will have a network with central species as obligate cheaters - our Central scenario.
+Thus, we will have a network with central species as obligate cheaters - the Central scenario.

 Finally, we compared the coevolutionary dynamics of the Central scenario with the scenario in which cheating interactions were randomly distributed across the network (the Random scenario).
 To create the Random scenario, we measure the frequency of negative effects in networks (fCh) in the Central scenario, as shown in Equation 10, and used this value of frequency as a p in the networks of the Random scenario.
 We considered n(-+) as the number of cheating interactions and n(++) as the number of mutualistic interactions in the network.